How to Hide and Unhide Status Bar in Excel (3 Easy Methods)

 End Sub

-• Then we need to save the excel file using a macro-enabled extension or xlsm extension.
+• Save the file using the macro-enabled or xlsm extension.

 Applying VBA Code to Hide and Unhide Status Bar